Brent Grimes: 2012

 On March 2, 2012, the Atlanta Falcons applied their franchise tag to Grimes for the upcoming 2012 season.
-On April 24, 2012, Grimes signed his one-year, $10.60 million franchise tag after speculation that the Falcons were seeking a trade to acquire cornernack Asante Samuel.
+On April 24, 2012, Grimes signed his one-year, $10.60 million franchise tag after speculation that the Falcons were seeking a trade to acquire cornerback Asante Samuel.

 The Atlanta Falcons' new defensive coordinator Mike Nolan retained Grimes and Dunta Robinson the starting cornerbacks to begin the season, ahead of Asante Samuel.
 He started in the Atlanta Falcons' season-opener at the Kansas City Chiefs and recorded six solo tackles before exiting in the fourth quarter of their 40–24 victory with a calf injury.
 On September 11, 2012, the Atlanta Falcons placed Grimes on injured reserve for the rest of the season after it was discovered he would have to undergo surgery for a torn Achilles tendon.

 2013

 After the 2012 season, Grimes became an unrestricted free agent.
 The Atlanta Falcons did not offer Grimes a contract.
 During free agency, Grimes attended visits with the Cleveland Browns and Miami Dolphins.